raphamorim/awesome-conduct/README.md

 ----------------------------------------------

-Do you think it is missing more items?
+Do you think this list is missing some items?
 Send a PR! :)

 ## Must Read Now